aryangaur408/E_Commerce-Website/README.md

 1. Clone the repository: `git clone https://github.com/aryangaur408/E_Commerce-Website`, into your htdocs folder inside XAMPP, which will be there when you install XAMPP.
 2. Set up a local web server environment (e.g., XAMPP).
-3. Create a database 'prutor' into XAMPP by going to 'http://localhost/phpmyadmin/', after starting you XAMPP.
+3. Create a database `prutor` into XAMPP by going to `http://localhost/phpmyadmin/`, after starting you XAMPP.
 4. Import the database file `ecom_store.sql` into your MySQL database.
 5. Configure the database connection settings in `config.php`.
 6. Start the web server and access the website in your browser.